yuyang-0825/TrimNN/README.md

 *	-k: Use k-hop to get each node’s enclosed graph (here k=2 is the default value).
 *	-target: The file path for input cellular community graph.
 *	-celltype: The number of cell types in the input target gml (The input demo_data.gml here has 8 cell types).
-*	-outpath: Users should expect two files in this folder, one file is .gml file of top overrepresented CC motif, the other .csv file contains all specific size motifs' predicted occurrence number (First column is motifs in igraph form, contains edge relationships between nodes.
+*	-outpath: Users should expect two files in this folder, one file is .gml file of the top overrepresented CC motif, and the other .csv file contains all specific size motifs' predicted occurrence number (The first column is motifs in igraph form, contains edge relationships between nodes.
 Second Column is cell type for each node.
 Third column is predicted occurrence number).
 *	This function takes about 3 minutes to generate results on the machine with A100 GPU.

 ### Function 3: Identify all top overrepresented CC motifs